 Journal name conversion can be accessed either from within the entry editor, or from the Tools menu.
-In the entry editor you will find a button labelled Toggle abbreviation by the journal field.
+In the entry editor you will find a button labeled Toggle abbreviation by the journal field.
 Clicking this button will cause the current journal name to be switched to the next of three modes:

 If the current journal name is not found in your journal lists, the field will not be modified.